sruthissree/embedded_Activity/Activity_1/simulation/README.md

-# Blinky Project In Action
+# Activity 1 Seat occupied and Heater ON

 |ON|OFF|
 |:--:|:--:|